Kieran Denvir: Career

 Once he completed his studies at St Malachy's he enrolled as a veterinary student at University College Dublin in 1952.
 Over the next eight years, he gained prominence in top-class football beyond the county scene, while making his early appearances for Down back home.
 While playing club football in Dublin, Mayo, and Wicklow his fame became well-established with superb displays as a midfielder or forward.

 As a fresher, his selection at right half-forward on the Sigerson team heralded the start of a brilliant six-year Sigerson Cup campaign at UCD.
 His first success came in 1953 and he went on to play in 6 Sigerson Cup finals (including the 1954 final replay) winning four Sigerson Cup titles, including one as team captain in 1955.
-During that time UCD also won the Dublin senior football League title.
-He was selected on the Combined Universities team of 1955 vs Rest of Ireland, which also featured Sean Murphy (Kerry), Kevin Heffernan (Dublin), and Sean Purcell (Galway) and further honours followed when he was selected for Ulster in 1955, 1956 and 1958 winning a Railway Cup in 1956.
+In 1956 he won a Dublin senior football Division 1 League title with UCD who competed in the league at that time.
+In 1955 his brilliant performances for UCD could not be ignored, and he was honoured with selection on the Combined Universities team of 1955 vs Rest of Ireland which also featured Sean Murphy (Kerry), Kevin Heffernan (Dublin), and Sean Purcell (Galway).
+Further honours followed when he was selected for Ulster in 1955, 1956 and 1958 winning a Railway Cup in 1956.

-During his third-level studies he was also eligible to play for his home club and in 1955 he won a County Senior Hurling Championship medal for Kilclief playing alongside his older brother Brian.
-The following year Kilclief were unable to field a football team, so he played his club football for RGU Downpatrick lining out alongside Derry's Jim McKeever who was living in Downpatrick at the time.
+During his third-level studies he was eligible to play for his home club and in 1955 he won a County Senior Hurling Championship medal for Kilclief playing alongside his older brother Brian.
+In 1956, Kilclief were unable to field a football team, so he played his club football for Russell Gaelic Union, Downpatrick lining out alongside Derry's Jim McKeever who was living in Downpatrick at the time.

 After he finished his studies, his profession took him to Ballina, County Mayo, where he transferred to the Ballina Stephenites club.
 He competed in both the league and championship, winning a Mayo senior football league title in 1958 and a runners-up medal in the Championship.
 As a veterinary locum, he subsequently moved on to Baltinglass for a brief spell, helping them win their first football County Championship (although he missed the final), before moving to Kilkeel to set up his own veterinary practice.
 Here he finished his club career playing football for Greencastle and hurling for Kilkeel, playing until the late 1960s.
-In 1963 he added a Down Junior Hurling Championship medal to his collection with the Kilkeel team.
+In 1963 he won a Down Junior Hurling Championship medal with the Kilkeel team.